 Enter Cartoonist Thomas Nast

-In 1870, political cartoonist Thomas Nast, famous for giving us iconic Uncle Sam and Santa Claus figures, drew a cartoon for Harper’s Weekly, presenting the donkey as Northern Democrats who opposed the Civil War.
+In 1870, political cartoonist Thomas Nast, famous for giving us iconic Uncle Sam and Santa Claus images, drew a cartoon for Harper’s Weekly, presenting the donkey as Northern Democrats who opposed the Civil War.
 He titled his cartoon, “A Live Jackass Kicking A Dead Lion,” the lion being a representation of Edwin M. Stanton, Lincoln’s recently deceased Secretary of War.
 He believed this group was anti-Union (not as in labor union, but in the union of the country) and believed their treatment and remarks were disrespectful of the man who was not alive to stand up for himself.
-But the symbols really got into the public fancy with his next cartoon.
+But oh, Nast wasn’t finished yet!